Applying loads to the portal frame

 Display loads in the graphics window

-Go to the cases dropdown at the top of the graphics window and select L2.
+- Go to the cases dropdown at the top of the graphics window and find loadcases L1, L2, L3.
+Click the Loads diagram icon

 The node loads will be displayed as purple arrows while the beam load will be displayed as pink arrows.